 RILEY MENGARELLI STARTED RANCHING CATTLE when he was 15.
 Just a skinny high school freshman, he had already figured he could use the livestock to help pay for college.
-He bought a few heifers, bred them, and sold their calves at an auction that fall.
-Then he did the whole thing again the next year.
+He bought a few heifers,

 Now a Washington State University senior, Mengarelli has used his cattle money and scholarships to pay his way through school and graduate without debt.
 By maintaining the herd and selling the calves, "I've made a few thousand a year," he says.